w3c-ccg/vc-api-issuer-test-suite/README.md

 ## Implementation

-To add your implementation to this test suite see the [README here.](https://github.com/w3c-ccg/vc-api-test-suite-implementations)
+To add your implementation to this test suite see the `w3c-ccg/vc-test-suite-implementations` [README](https://github.com/w3c-ccg/vc-test-suite-implementations/blob/main/README.md).
+Add the tag `vc-api` to the issuers you want to run the tests against.

-Add the tag `vc-api` to the issuers and verifiers you want tested.
-To run the tests, some implementations require client secrets that can be passed as env variables to the test script.
-To see which ones require client secrets, you can check the [vc-api-test-suite-implementations](https://github.com/w3c-ccg/vc-api-test-suite-implementations) library.
+Note: To run the tests, some implementations require client secrets that can be passed as env variables to the test script.
+To see which ones require client secrets, you can check configs in the `w3c-ccg/vc-test-suite-implementations` repo.